 It’s true that having a heart attack puts you at a greater risk for having another one.
-But, by changing your lifestyle habits – eating right, exercising regularly, getting enough sleep and staying relatively stress free – you can lower your risk and re-strengthen your heart.
+But by changing your lifestyle habits, you can lower your risk and re-strengthen your heart.
+Some best practices include:

-It is also important to reevaluate what caused your heart attack in the first place.
-For example, even if you went to the gym a few days a week, if you spent the rest of the time sitting on the couch, you were putting yourself at an increased risk.
+It is also important to reevaluate behaviors that could have caused your heart attack in the first place.
+For example, even if you go to the gym a few days a week, if you spent the rest of the time sitting on the couch, you are putting yourself at an increased risk.

 “It’s not the end of your life just because you have heart disease,” Dr. Kerrigan says.
-“Having a heart attack can be viewed as a second chance to reevaluate what is most important to you and an opportunity for you to make the necessary lifestyle changes to improve your quality of life.”
+“Having a heart attack can be viewed as a second chance to reevaluate what is most important to you and use it as an opportunity to make necessary lifestyle changes to improve your quality of life.”

 Finally, if you have questions, be sure to talk to your cardiologist about them.
-He or she can provide advice for a recovery tailored to your unique health history and circumstances, and offer resources for making those necessary healthy changes.
+They can provide advice for a recovery tailored to your unique health history and circumstances and offer resources for making those necessary healthy changes.

-Dr. Dennis Kerrigan is a clinical exercise physiologist who sees patients and does exercise research trials at Henry Ford Hospital.
+Reviewed by Dr. Dennis Kerrigan, a clinical exercise physiologist who sees patients and does exercise research trials at Henry Ford Hospital.